Jaitl/jaitl.github.io/content/post/2020/08/05/open-source-github.md

 If one of the checks fails then GitHub Actions will inform you about that.
 In case of fail ...

-At the moment we interested in three types of repository events:
-1. pushing a new commit to main branch
-2. creating a pull request
-3. creating a new release

 GitHub already has GitHub Actions templates for different languages.
 Your task is to follow the wizard’s suggestion for your language and do small changes if you need it.